 According to Workplace Fairness, the following states have laws against marital and parental status discrimination:

-Alaska (marital status), California (marital status), Connecticut (marital), Delaware (marital status), District of Columbia (familial discrimination), Florida (marital status), Hawaii (marital status), Illinois (familial discrimination), Iowa (parental status), Kentucky (parental status), Louisiana (parental status), Minnesota (marital and familial status) discrimination, Montana (marital status), Nebraska (marital and familial status), New Jersey (marital status), New York (marital status), North Dakota (marital status), Ohio (familial status and marital status discrimination), Oklahoma (familial status), Oregon (familial and marital status), Pennsylvania (familial status), South Carolina (familial status), Texas (familial status), Utah (familial status), Virginia (familial and marital status), Washington (marital status), West Virginia (marital status), Wisconsin (marital status).
+Alaska (marital status), California (marital status), Colorado (marital status), Connecticut (marital), Delaware (marital status), District of Columbia (familial discrimination), Florida (marital status), Hawaii (marital status), Illinois (familial discrimination), Iowa (parental status), Kentucky (parental status), Louisiana (parental status), Minnesota (marital and familial status) discrimination, Montana (marital status), Nebraska (marital and familial status), New Jersey (marital status), New York (marital status), North Dakota (marital status), Ohio (familial status and marital status discrimination), Oklahoma (familial status), Oregon (familial and marital status), Pennsylvania (familial status), South Carolina (familial status), Texas (familial status), Utah (familial status), Virginia (familial and marital status), Washington (marital status), West Virginia (marital status), Wisconsin (marital status).

 Since laws vary by state, you should always check the rules in your jurisdiction to learn what conduct may be prohibited.

 In California, for example, employers cannot base employment decisions on whether an employee is married or unmarried or to whom an employee is married.
 California law also protects applicants and employees against discrimination based on family status, such as taking time off to care for a sick child or leaving the office early to attend a parent-teacher conference.
 This may be of particular concern for single parents and those who act as the sole primary caregiver during the week.

 In Colorado, per the Colorado Anti-discrimination Act, marital status is a protected ground, meaning employers cannot discriminate based on marital status.